How to use route diagnostics

 - whether the route gets harder later

-- where fatigue and risk are likely to concentrate
+- where fatigue and risk concentrate

 Use the snapshot card first to decide what kind of problem you are looking at: